 - Internal procedures - Module and external procedures not appearing in an interface block with a generic specification in that scoping unit or available through use or host association

 - Nongeneric specific names of intrinsic functions

 - Statement functions

 - Dummy procedures

+Procedure references that involve generic procedure names can be unambiguous under certain circumstances.
 Specific names of external and intrinsic procedures are global; all other specific procedure names are local.